 - Guardian – Tank/Utility character.
 Has a shield used to hold off and push back enemies.
 Shield can reflect bullets, increasing their offensive properties when doing so

-Joker – Uses status affecting abilities to make enemies easier to deal with.
-This includes slowing down enemies, reducing thier defense and stunning them for short periods
+- Joker – Uses status affecting abilities to make enemies easier to deal with.
+This includes slowing down enemies, reducing their defense and stunning them for short periods

 - Grapple Knight – Melee character with a grappling hook.
 Hook is used to move character to a location quickly, pull enemies/object closer, and send them back out